 In a nutshell, there are many ways to protect your equity in your vehicle and keep your vehicle after you file for Chapter 7 bankruptcy.
 On the other hand, if you want to surrender a vehicle, Chapter 7 bankruptcy can also help you do that.

 As you can see, Chapter 7 bankruptcy can be used for financial planning purposes.
-If you’re finding it difficult to make payments on a vehicle that is severely upside down, you may want to reach out to us for a complimentary strategy session where we will discuss your options with regard to that vehicle and your other critters.
+If you’re finding it difficult to make payments on a vehicle that is severely upside down, you may want to reach out to us for a free consultations where we will discuss your options with regard to that vehicle and your other critters.

 To learn more, contact us online or by dialing (800) 391-4337.